On Unix, MySQL uses the value of the

 The row pointer size is usually four bytes, but may grow in the future for really big tables.

-table in the same directory as the original table.
+same directory as the original table.